Arlington Public Schools Local Advisory Committee for Gifted Education

 Gifted Services Parent Resource Materials:

-The APS Gifted Services Office provides a mini-library of resources to the families of identified gifted students through the Parent Resource Center
+The APS Gifted Services Office provides a mini-library of resources to the families through the Parent Resource Center

 (PRC).
 The PRC is located at the Syphax Education Center, 2110 Washington Boulevard, Suite 158, Arlington, VA 22204.
 Please call before visiting the Center as hours fluctuate, 703-228-7239.